ronpang/WIZnet-HK_Ron/README.md

 WIZnet's TCP's sample codes to create a step by step codings for developing different kind of applications

 1. [TCP communication][link-tcp communication] - Echo TCP server example with Status register controls from WIZnet's chip.
 (Based on WIZnet's [TCP Echo][link-tcp echo] example)
+2. [TCP communication client][link-tcp client] - Echo TCP client example with auto reconnection.
-2. [TCP with DHT11 Sensor and light controls][link-DHT11 led] - TCP communication to monitor records from Adding DHT11 and controls a Red LED light blub
+3. [TCP with DHT11 Sensor and light controls][link-DHT11 led] - TCP communication to monitor records from Adding DHT11 and controls a Red LED light blub
-3. [TCP with Soil moisture and relay][link-soil_relay] - Soil Moisture sensor calculates the moist of the soil and controls the amount of water into the plant
+4. [TCP with Soil moisture and relay][link-soil_relay] - Soil Moisture sensor calculates the moist of the soil and controls the amount of water into the plant
-4. [TCP Pixel light control][link-TCP light control] - Contain a light sensor, using command to control on/off and color change (Based on WIZnet's [Neopixel-compatiable][link-wiznet piexl] example)
+5. [TCP Pixel light control][link-TCP light control] - Contain a light sensor, using command to control on/off and color change (Based on WIZnet's [Neopixel-compatiable][link-wiznet piexl] example)
-5. [TCP with File][link-TCP file] - Used file feature in Raspberry PI PICO, it includes DHT11 for readings and SNTP for collecting real time information from SNTP server (Based on WIZnet's [SNTP][link-SNTP] example)
+6. [TCP with File][link-TCP file] - Used file feature in Raspberry PI PICO, it includes DHT11 for readings and SNTP for collecting real time information from SNTP server (Based on WIZnet's [SNTP][link-SNTP] example)

 <a name="AdafruitIO"></a>